Products of varieties with many integral points: Abstract

 \section{Abstract}

 Corvaja and Zannier asked whether a smooth projective integral variety with a dense set of rational points over a number field satisfies the weak Hilbert property.
 We introduce an extension of the weak Hilbert property for schemes over arithmetic base rings by considering near-integral points, extending Corvaja--Zannier's question beyond the projective case.
-Building mainly on work of Corvaja--Demeio--Javanpeykar--Lombardo--Zannier, we prove several properties of this more general notion, in particular its persistence under products.
+Building on work of Bary-Soroker--Fehm--Petersen and Corvaja--Demeio--Javanpeykar--Lombardo--Zannier, we prove several properties of this more general notion, in particular its persistence under products.
+We also answer positively Corvaja--Zannier's question for all algebraic groups over finitely generated fields of characteristic zero.